 At Track Your Truck, we’re a passive GPS vehicle tracking company that’s dedicated to finding the right solutions for you.
 The systems allow for customizable updates throughout the day.
 We offer the latest tracking technologies, low battery notifications and over-the-air programming and firmware updates to satisfy all of your specific business requirements.
 The data that’s collected will provide a comprehensive overview so that you know every location the vehicle went to and how long the vehicle was at each stop.

 Passive and active GPS tracking have a variety of similarities and one key difference — the update interval.
 Both active and passive vehicle tracking systems require either cellular or satellite data connection.
 The unit transmits data from the tracking unit to our system, and you’ll receive updates through the NetTrack application.

 Active tracking occurs with all vehicle trackers, or when your trailer unit is hooked up to a cab and powered from the tractor.
 You’ll get updates minute to minute as long as your tracking device is connected to a power source.
-On the other hand, passive vehicle tracking happens with satellite devices or when your trailer is sitting in a yard somewhere and is not tethered to a truck.
+On the other hand, passive location tracking happens with satellite devices or when your trailer is sitting in a yard somewhere and is not tethered to a truck.
 In this case, you’ll get reports around every few hours.
 Keep in mind your device is either passive or active depending on the operating characteristics mentioned above.

 Contact Track Your Truck today to find out which passive GPS tracker can help you grow and improve your business the most.